mthiebaux/JSNtemplate/README.md

 * The client text input fields accept a list of integer client ids, and an arbitrary text message for forwarding to peers, using the *send* button.

-* The app console allows inspection of the client connections with the *who* command:
+* The server console allows inspection of the client connections with the *who* command:

 ```
 > who